Skier jumping with buildings behind at Hyland Hills

 Cross-Country Skiing

-Minnesota is known for its great cross-country skiing, with more than 2,000 miles of dedicated trails to explore.
+Minnesota's love of cross-country skiing — and its more than 2,000 miles of dedicated trails — is recognized around the world.
 Harder than it looks, cross-country skiing requires good balance, arm and leg strength, and a lot of practice.
 Once there's enough snow, skiers flock to local, state and national parks, many of which groom their trails specifically for this popular activity.
-Trails in the Boundary Waters Canoe Area Wilderness, near Ely and along the Gunflint Trail, are among the top destinations for serious skiers.
+Trails in the Boundary Waters Canoe Area Wilderness near Ely and the Gunflint Trail are among the top destinations for serious skiers.

 Downhill Skiing